Migration Museum at The Workshop

 We are located in the heart of an emerging cultural quarter, with the Newport Street Gallery, newly renovated Garden Museum, Imperial War Museum London, Florence Nightingale Museum, Beaconsfield Gallery and Cabinet Gallery among the museums and galleries located within walking distance, and with Tate Britain, Westminster Abbey and the Palace of Westminster among the attractions located just across the river.

-Large-print captions are available on request.
-Please note that there is no step-free access to our first-floor exhibition spaces.
-We do offer step-free access for events held in The Workshop’s Engine Hall and Community Space on the Ground Floor.
+Please note that there is no step-free access to our first-floor exhibition spaces at this venue.
+We do offer step-free access for events held in The Workshop’s Engine Hall and Community Space on the ground floor.
 See exhibition and event listings for more information.

 About The Workshop